snakemake/snakemake/docs/index.rst

 .. image:: https://img.shields.io/badge/stack-overflow-orange.svg
     :target: http://stackoverflow.com/questions/tagged/snakemake

-Snakemake is an MIT-licensed workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style.
+The Snakemake workflow management system is a tool to create reproducible and scalable data analyses.
+Workflows are described via a human readable, Python based language.
+They can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
+Finally, Snakemake workflows can entail a description of required software, which will be automatically deployed to any execution environment.

 Snakemake workflows are essentially Python scripts extended by declarative code to define **rules**.
 Rules describe how to create **output files** from **input files**.